EricssonBroadcastServices/chromecast-demo-receiver/tutorials/chromecast.md

 * ProgramChanged message broadcasted by the Receiver is now an object containing the program’s full metadata.
 Before, it was just a string containing the programId.
 Senders should handle this api change.
 * "refreshcontrols" message is deprecated.
 Please use "pull" instead.
 * "setabsolutetime" message is deprecated.
 Please use "playheadtime" instead.
 * DurationChanged has been removed, duration is now a property on the Media object that is sent on media status update.
   This is necessary to make the senders built-in controls to work.
 * Playback properties like default playback behaviour, startTime, etc.. were adapted so that they match the mobile client’s playback properties structure.
 To start casting use playbackProperties, described in [Playback method 1](chromecast.md#playback-method-1) below.

-**New fetures**
+**New features**
 * Program related progress bar with seamless switching between programs for a channel.
 * Switch program by sending new playheadtime, play next, play previous or goto live messages.
-* AssetChanged event is sent when a new VOD content is playing and the message includes the asset object.
+* AssetChanged event is sent when a new VOD is playing and the message includes the asset object.
 * Support for casting external streams in MPEG-DASH or MP4 format.
 * Line up programs, assets and external streams to be played in sequence.
 * Jump to next lined up video asset.